 One of the most important rules when choosing the best frames for high prescription is that a thicker frame is often better suited for a thicker lens.
-That being said you most definitely want to avoid rimless or semi-rimless glasses when picking the frame style for your prescription glasses.
-This is because the lens of a strong prescription will be thick and wouldn’t look flattering in rimless or semi-rimless frames.
+That being said, you want to avoid rimless or semi-rimless glasses when picking the frame style for your prescription glasses.
+The extra thickness of strong prescription lenses will be more noticeable and less flattering in rimless or semi-rimless frames.

-Your PD is the distance between the center of each pupil.
-This measurement is used to determine where you look through the lens of your glasses.
+Your PD (pupillary distance) is the distance between each pupil.
+This measurement is used to determine where the center of each lens is placed in your glasses.

-In case you don’t know your PD, we will use an average PD, or you can head on to our guide on how to measure your PD online which describes how to measure your PD using a simple credit card.
+In case you don’t know your PD you can head on to our guide on how to measure your PD online which describes how to measure your PD using a simple credit card.

 We can also measure your PD at the end of the checkout with a special app.

-With glasses now available in thinner, lightweight plastic frames, even if you have a stronger prescription you can feel more comfortable and have equally effective lenses.
-With a higher index, the lens is thinner thus improving the look of the glasses.
+With glasses now available in thinner, lightweight plastic frames, you can feel more comfortable even if you have a stronger prescription.
+HIgh index lenses improve the look of the glasses even further.

 Here is Mulberry frame, a chic cat-eye with gold metal accents that works great with thinner high index lenses:

-High-index lenses are designed to be thinner and lighter than regular lenses and they have a higher “index” of refraction, meaning that they have a greater ability to bend light rays to provide clear vision if you have significantly high refractive errors and need strong prescriptions glasses for nearsightedness, farsightedness, or astigmatism.
+High–index (no hyphen) lenses are designed to be thinner and lighter than regular lenses and because they have a higher “index” of refraction.

 These round, vintage frames will compliment your look if you like to mix chic and retro:

-High index lenses are made of a thinner material then a polycarbonate lens.
+There are several different types of high index lenses.
+High index lenses are made of a thinner material than polycarbonate lenses.
 With stronger prescriptions, the lens becomes thicker and heavier making them harder to fit the frame correctly.
 A high index lens is lightweight and thin to fit the frame properly.